gutembergsa/teste-zappt/README.md

 ```
 The sass used is found in the App.vue file inside src folder.

-The test preview can be accessed through this [link](https://teste-zappt.herokuapp.com/).
+The test preview can be accessed through the link: https://teste-zappt.herokuapp.com/
 ```